ckan/ckanext-dcat/README.md

 ## Running the Tests

-To run the tests on CKAN >= 2.9, do:
+To run the tests do:

     pytest --ckan-ini=test.ini ckanext/dcat/tests

-To run the tests on CKAN <= 2.8, do:

-    nosetests --nologcapture --ckan --with-pylons=test-nose.ini ckanext/dcat/tests/nose

 ## Releases